 High carrying costs and buyer/seller closing costs can erode your equity over time, so it’s important to make sure that the building you are buying into has a history of being financially responsible.

-Is the buyer or seller responsible for paying a special assessment in NYC?

 Whether the buyer or seller is responsible for paying any outstanding special assessment is subject to negotiation.

 If a listing is very competitive and there are multiple offers, asking the seller to cover any assessment will likely be a non-starter.
-On the other hand, a seller may be willing to pay some or all of an assessment is the property has been floundering on the market for six months or more.
+On the other hand, a seller may be willing to pay some or all of an assessment if the property has been floundering on the market for six months or more.

 If a new assessment is implemented after the contract has been signed but before closing, the buyer is typically responsible for any assessment payments payable on or after the closing date.

 As part of your attorney’s pre-contract due diligence procedure, he or she will review the building minutes and financial statements to see if there is any hint of a contemplated assessment in the near future.

 Failing to pay any assessments could land you in legal hot water with the building, as they may respond to non-payment by enacting fines and ultimately going after your ownership stake in the apartment.

 However, asking the seller to pay for a current assessment has to make sense in the context of the market demand for the listing.
 If there is a bidding war and you ask the seller to pay for an assessment, the seller probably won’t take you or your offer seriously.

 A co-op tax abatement assessment is used by co-ops as a way to capture the ‘Cooperative and Condominium Tax Abatement’ amount paid by the NYC Department of Finance to owners in NYC who use an apartment as their primary residences.

-Primary Residence Tax Credit
+Primary Residence Tax Abatement

 Furthermore, a tax abatement assessment is less painful to shareholders since they don’t ever see the money which is being used to pay the assessment.

 A co-op tax abatement assessment is also used as a strategy to increase a unit owner’s cost basis, thereby reducing any capital gains tax payable when selling.

-Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
+Disclosure: Hauseit® and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
-You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
-The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
-Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).
+No representation, guarantee or warranty of any kind is made regarding the completeness or accuracy of information provided.